In Matthew 3:1, John the Baptist says,

 When Jesus died at the cross, He didn’t die alone.
 God placed us in Jesus at the cross, so we died along with Him!
 Note that we are dead in Christ and not by ourselves.
 Don’t go seeking the feeling of being dead within yourself.
 Spiritual life is more than relying on mere feelings.
 It’s about trusting God’s word to be true and above our feelings or circumstances.

 God does not expect us to persecute ourselves in order to experience this ‘death’.
-We were crucified when Jesus was crucified because God put us at the cross in Him.
+We died when Christ was crucified because God put us at the cross in Him.
 Why God had to ensure our death at the cross?
 Click here to know this mystery.

 In Romans 6:4 Paul explains that water baptism means burial: “We were buried therefore with him through baptism”.
 The MSG explains it better, “When we are lowered into the water, it is like the burial of Jesus; when we are raised up out of the water, it is like the resurrection of Jesus.”